Quick Summary

 - Polycystic Kidney Disease (PKD1) (recommended for Burmilla breed)

-Cat DNA tests are carried out using cells collected from your cat's cheeks and gums using household cotton swabs.
+Cat DNA tests are carried out using cells brushed from your cat's cheeks and gums using household cotton swabs.

-The cat DNA submission form with instructions, pricing, and a place to tape the cotton swabs can be printed from your home computer after signing up for a MyVGL account and placing an order.
-Test kits are not mailed.
+The cat DNA submission form with instructions and a place to tape the cotton swabs is sent to you via email after you place an order, and can be printed from your home computer.
+DNA test kits are no longer mailed.

 1.